pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 discussions about the package's ongoing inclusion within the pyOpenSci ecosystem.

-In cases where a package is heavily used by the community, we may collaborate with the community to identify reasonable next steps, such as assisting in finding a new maintainer.
-If a solution for ongoing package maintenance is not found, the package will be archived within the pyOpenSci ecosystem.
+In cases where the community heavily uses a package, we may collaborate with the community to identify reasonable next steps, such as assisting in finding a new maintainer.
+If a solution for the ongoing package maintenance is not found, the package will be archived within the pyOpenSci ecosystem.